-I also acknowledge the role played by the discussion groups that I belong to, which have provided a wide range of viewpoints.
+I also acknowledge the role played by the discussion groups that I belong to, including those organised by the U3A and by Christian Michel, which have provided a wide range of viewpoints.

 I am grateful to the following people for reading, and in some cases re-reading, parts of this book as it has emerged: Chris Ellis, Ken Figueredo, Geoff Hoon, David Lokkerbol, Richard Nevill, Mike Radcliffe, Bill Swan, and Chris Taylor.

-In later editions I shall also acknowledge the contributors to my blog at http://www.patternsofpower.org/blog/, naming the people whose views are incorporated.
+In later editions of this Preface and Acknowledgements, I shall also acknowledge further contributors to my blog at https://www.patternsofpower.org/blog/, naming other people whose ideas become incorporated in the book.